How Immigrants File Taxes in the United States (Step-by-Step Guide)

 Resident Alien

-- Meet the Substantial Presence Test, which considers how many days you have been physically present in the United States during the current year and the two prior years
+You are generally a resident alien for tax purposes if you hold a green card, or if you meet the Substantial Presence Test — which considers how many days you have been physically present in the United States during the current year and the two prior years.

 Non-Resident Alien

-If you do not hold a green card and do not meet the substantial presence test, you are generally classified as a non-resident alien.
+If you do not hold a green card and do not meet the substantial presence test, you are generally a non-resident alien.
 This applies to many recent arrivals, international students on F-1 visas, and people on short-term work assignments.

 Dual-Status Aliens